SS Kommandøren: Passenger/cargo and tourist service

 In the summer season, Kommandøren served the tourist trade in Sogn, while she sailed the regular passenger/cargo routes during the winter months.
 Kommandøren was generally used as an express route ship, often carrying patients on their way to treatment.
 Amongst the cargo carried by was often live animals, including horses, cattle and sheep.
-During one of her trips, Kommandøren ran aground on 20 October 1900 near Tjugum in Balestrand.
+During one of her trips, Kommandøren ran aground on 20 October 1900 near Tjugum in Balestrand Municipality.
 The ship was also at times employed to transport important dignitaries in the region, like she did in September 1920, when she brought politicians to Vik to inspect the area for a proposed railway project.
 Shortly after delivery, in September 1892, Kommandøren provided transport support to a large-scale Norwegian Army field exercise in Western Norway.
 She was tasked with transporting troops from Gudvangen to Lærdalsøyri after the completion of the exercises.

 In 1910, Kommandøren was modernized at Stavanger Støberi & Dok in Stavanger, gaining a new boiler for the steam engine and being painted white.
 In January the next year, she ran aground at Rongevær in the Fensfjord.
 She ran aground again in 1913, in Herdlefjorden.